Damn Yankees (band): Reunions

 During a hiatus in both Night Ranger and Styx, Shaw and Blades met with Ted Nugent to record a new Damn Yankees album in 1999.
 However, the album, provisionally titled Bravo, failed to please either the band members or the prospective record labels.
 According to Blades, some of this unused material has since surfaced on various group and solo albums of the band members:That will never come out.
 It will always be the long lost record.
 Little pieces of that have dripped out on my solo record.
 Tommy had a song on Styx's Cyclorama record.
 Ted's done two or three of them.
 It's been hard to figure out, like, 'Oh yeah!
 That was one of our songs.'
 It's pretty wild.
 That record will never see the light of day, but the ones that came out are the best of it.

 While on the VH1 Classic show Power Ballads of 88, Jack Blades commented about recent rumors regarding Damn Yankees.
 Jack said he, Ted, and Tommy had been talking and hanging out.
 Jack then said there would be new music and a tour from Damn Yankees in the future.

 In 2004 at Alice Cooper's Christmas Pudding, an annual charity concert to benefit Alice Cooper's Solid Rock Foundation and Teen Center in Phoenix, AZ, Damn Yankees reunited on stage.
 The band played "Don't Tread", "High Enough" and "Coming of Age".

 On January 15, 2010 at the NAMM Show in Anaheim, California, the original members of Damn Yankees made a surprise appearance at the Taylor Guitars exhibit.
 Jack Blades, Tommy Shaw, Ted Nugent and Michael Cartellone performed an acoustic set on the Taylor Stage, including hits such as "Coming of Age", "High Enough" and the Ted Nugent anthem "Cat Scratch Fever".

 In 2011 Nugent joined Jack Blades' band Night Ranger to record an extended version of "Coming of Age" as a B-side for their album "Somewhere in California."
 In place of his original solo, Nugent plays a version of the guitar solo from "Stranglehold."

 In May 2017 Cartellone joined Night Ranger at the Wildflower Festival in Richardson, Texas for a performance of "Coming of Age."

 As far as a potential Damn Yankees reunion goes, Cartellone told Cleveland NBC affiliate WKYC that he and other members of the band have continued to meet and write over the years.
 While a new album has yet to materialize, he says that does not mean the Damn Yankees are finished.
 They never purposefully disbanded and are keeping a reunion an open door to this day.

+Musical style

+AllMusic said the band's styles were arena rock and pop metal.
+Their songs are considered to be friendly for radio appeal.
+The band's recorded catalog contains sentimental ballads.